OVH HUNT TEAM

 Etiquette tip: When in doubt, ask a Master!
 We are here to guide you through the “Do’s & Don’ts” of everything from attire to protocol and etiquette and everything in between!
 Our aim is to ensure a safe and fun experience for everyone in the hunt field!

-Master responsibilities: Notes for the masters' meetings; liaison with the OVH board; member liaison (newletter); etiquette (members); assigning fieldmasters; landowner night; supporting the junior program; relationships with an assigned portfolio of landowners.
+Master responsibilities: Notes for the masters' meetings; liaison with the OVH board; member liaison (newsletter); etiquette (members); assigning fieldmasters; supporting the junior program; landowner night; landowner insurance certificates and landowner list; relationships with an assigned portfolio of landowners.

 Whipper-in